 Prior to his appointment as head coach, Robinson spent five seasons as an assistant for the Falcons' squad.
 While helping Air Force to five consecutive USAG National Championship titles, Robinson was named the USAG Assistant Coach of the Year during each of his first three seasons.
-In addition to the team titles at the USAG Championships, Air Force has claimed three straight titles at the All-Academy Championships, posted its best-ever finish at the NCAA National Qualifier and set five Academy records since Robinson's arrival.
+In addition to the team titles at the USAG Championships, Air Force has claimed four straight titles at the All-Academy Championships, posted its best-ever finish at the NCAA National Qualifier and set 14 Academy records since Robinson's arrival.

 Robinson was honored with the Frank Comiskey Service Award during the 2011 Junior Olympic Nationals meet, recognizing the work he has done with the Junior Program over the last 25 years.
 It is the highest honor awarded to an administrator of the USA Gymnastics junior program.